codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+A termite walks into a bar and asks “Is the bar tender here?”

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Kilobyte
+ 1. GIMP
- 2. Kelobyte
+ 2. Paint.NET
- 3. Kylobyte
+ 3. Inkscape
- 4. Kibibyte
+ 4. Adobe Photoshop

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Inkscape
 </details>